Roles and Partnership Working

 It is helpful to understand the roles practitioners have within the collaborative process of identifying dyslexia.

-Support for all learners begins within the classroom and is provided by the classroom teacher who holds the main responsibility for nurturing, educating and meeting the needs of all pupils in their class and who ensures early identification of pupils' additional support needs, plans, delivers and reviews curriculum programmes.
+Support for all learners begins within the classroom and is provided by the classroom teacher who holds the main responsibility for nurturing, educating and meeting the needs of all pupils in their class.
+The teacher also ensures early identification of pupils’ additional support needs, plans, delivers and reviews curriculum programmes.

 Role of the Support for Learning Teacher (SfL Teacher)